DanielLin9406/fullstack-emailSender-upgraded/README.md

 - A express project in company with graphql+socket.io
 - A express project in company with apollo-server+socket.io
-- Update app.js to a readable component.
+- Separate Express 'app' and 'server'.
-- Update Api service to a rolebased structure.
+- Update api service file structure from technical role to self-contained components.
 - Refractor api service from common.js to ES6 import syntax

 ## Prerequisite